mk-pmb/anno-server-22/docs/install/docker/README.md

         Docker daemon socket".
     1. If that error message is missing, remove user `annosrv` from all docker-related OS user groups and reboot.
+1. If you already have a `/srv/annosrv/anno-server-22` from a previous install attempt, move it to some backup directory.
+    The next step (cloning) would fail if the directory already exists.
 1. Usually, you'd now `git clone https://github.com/mk-pmb/anno-server-22`
     * … but this config example uses the staging branch, so to the `clone` command, add: `--single-branch --branch staging`